iarlyy/ecs-adjust-taskcount/README.md

 # ecs-adjust-taskcount
-AWS Lambda function that adjusts number of a given task to the same number of running ECS instances
+AWS Lambda function that adjusts desired count of a given service to the same number of running ECS instances